©2004-2015 Test & Evaluation Solutions, LLC

 10 U.S. Code 2366: "Major systems and munitions programs: survivability testing and lethality testing required before full-scale production."

-Test & Evaluation Solutions, LLC provides comprehensive LFT&E Program services for both survivability and lethality, from concept development all the way through to preparation of final reports.
-Test & Evaluation Solutions, LLC personnel have developed LFT&E Management Plans for new construction and modernization shipbuilding programs and munition development programs, including the DDG 51 Class, CG 47 Class Modernization, DDG 1000 (formerly DD(X)), and Long Range Land Attack Projectile (LRLAP) Programs.
+Test & Evaluation Solutions, LLC provides comprehensive LFT&E Program services for survivability, from concept development all the way through to preparation of final reports.
+Test & Evaluation Solutions, LLC personnel have developed LFT&E Management Plans for new construction and modernization shipbuilding programs, including the DDG 51 Class, CG 47 Class Modernization, DDG 1000 (formerly DD(X)), and Littoral Combat Ship Programs.
 The DDG 51 Class was the first shipbuilding program to undergo LFT&E and Test & Evaluation Solutions, LLC personnel were instrumental in developing the LFT&E Management Plan which set the standard for the programs that followed.

 Beyond development of the LFT&E Management Plan, Test & Evaluation Solutions, LLC personnel have provided day-to-day management of all Program activities being conducted by Navy laboratories and contractor personnel.
 In addition to providing program management support, our personnel have also conducted testing, modeling, analysis, and technical evaluations requiring significant technical expertise in the areas of susceptibility, vulnerability, and recoverability.